 Contract Interaction

 Clarinet provides powerful tools for interacting with your contracts during development.
 The console gives you an interactive REPL where you can call functions, inspect state, and debug issues in real time.
+This interactive REPL environment in the console is also referred to as the simnet.

 Starting the console